-The idea of "oneDAM" started in 2011.
-When we were working in San Francisco at ING Direct now, Capital One's, financial cafe.
-Serving coffee and pastries and marketing but at the end of each night is when this lil start-up came to life.
+The idea of "oneDAM" started in 2011 while working in San Francisco at ING Direct now, Capital One's, financial cafe.
+I was serving coffee and pastries and marketing but at the end of each night is when this little "start-up" came to life.
 Every single night we had at least 50 meals worth "waste".
 Instead of throwing them out we thought outside the box, bagged them up and on the walk home on Market Street between Montgomery to Powell Street Stations we handed out food and drinks to every homeless person we met.

 I would talk with hundreds of them and listen to their stories and I remember distinctly stories that were not too foreign to all of ours.
 That the fall from stability is only out of reach for the few not the many.